Tag Archives: babies

 Please don’t assume I’m one of those women who believes exclusive breast milk is best until the child is 4 years old, because Reid does eat table food (he loves fruit and pasta) and drinks homo milk, juice and water.
 But, he also loves a good cuddle with mommy, and asks for breast milk about 10 times per day.

 Of course, I don’t actually give in to his demands – allotting him only about 5 minutes at the breast a handful of times.
-But that doesn’t stop him from trying his luck; he normally gropes at my top whenever I’m too close for too long, and although Reid hasn’t mastered speech just yet, he can clearly articulated his desire for “Neh-Neh”.
+But that doesn’t stop him from trying his luck; he normally gropes at my top whenever I’m too close for too long, and although Reid hasn’t mastered speech just yet, he can clearly articulate his desire for “Neh-Neh”.
 And sometimes I cave; it’s just the best way to calm him down from a tantrum, get him drowsy for a nap or keep him shushed while I talk on the telephone.

 Trouble is, I’m not quite sure how to wean him.
 And I’m not quite certain I want to.